nltp-ashes/Nanosuit/README.md

 - Add built-in night vision;
 - Add nanovision (using HeatVision as back-end) (as an upgrade?);
 - Custom footsteps when wearing the suit;

+**A note on BHS :** Given the tentacular nature of BHS and its suite of addons, and how terrible its code is, I will not further improve the compatibility patch for it.
+I am open to take contributions if someone comes up with a better patch than mine, given mine is essentially just removing BHS's UI if it exists.

 If you would like to help development for future updates, you can :
 1. Contribute to the addon, either by [getting in touch with me](https://github.com/nltp-ashes/Nanosuit#support--suggestions) or [creating a fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) of the addon and [creating a pull-request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) on the addon's [GitHub repository](https://github.com/nltp-ashes/Nanosuit);